Phytoremediation: Phytoextraction

+Phytoextraction (or phytoaccumulation or phytosequestration) aims to exploit the ability of some plants to absorb certain contaminants from soil or water.
+In principle, the roots take up substances from the soil or water and concentrate them above ground in the plant biomass.

+Organisms that can uptake high amounts of particular metal-containing compounds are called hyperaccumulators.
+Since arsenic (As) is a toxic industrial by-product, As-accumulating plants -e.g. Chinese brake - have been proposed to concentrate and then remove As from contaminated soils.

+Phytoextraction could also be performed by non-hyperaccumulating plants (e.g. Populus and Salix).
+Although they take up only low levels of pollutants, owing to their high growth rate, such plants could in principle remove a considerable amount of contaminants from the soil.

+Hyperaccumulating plants are often metallophytes, i.e. they hyperaccumulate metals.
+Metallophytes are the basis of phytomining, a proposed technology for collecting valuable metals without excavating.

+One challenge to phytoremediation is that heavy metals are often insufficiently mobile to be taken up by the plants, hyperaccumulators or otherwise.
+This challenge prompted the invention of assisted phytoextraction, whereby a chelator is added to soil to increase metal solubility or mobilization so that the plants can absorb them more easily.
+A typical chelator is edta.

 Phytostabilization

-Phytostabilization reduces the mobility of substances in the environment, for example, by limiting the leaching of substances from the soil.
+Phytostabilization lowers the mobility of substances in the soil, for example, by limiting the leaching of substances from the soil.
 It focuses on the long term stabilization and containment of the pollutant.
-The plant immobilizes the pollutants by binding them to soil particles making them less available for plant or human uptake.
 Unlike phytoextraction, phytostabilization focuses mainly on sequestering pollutants in soil near the roots but not in plant tissues.
-Pollutants become less bioavailable, resulting in reduced exposure.
-The plants can also excrete a substance that produces a chemical reaction, converting the heavy metal pollutant into a less toxic form.
+Pollutants become less bioavailable.
 Stabilization results in reduced erosion, runoff, leaching, in addition to reducing the bioavailability of the contaminant.

-An example application of phytostabilization is using a vegetative cap to stabilize and contain mine tailings.
+Phytostabilization involving a vegetative cap has been used to stabilize and contain mine tailings.
 Some soil amendments decrease radiosource mobility – while at some concentrations the same amendments will increase mobility.
-Vidal et al. 2000 find the root mats of meadow grasses are effective at demobilising radiosource materials especially with certain combinations of other agricultural practices.
-Vidal also find that the particular grass mix makes a significant difference.
+Root mats of meadow grasses are possibly effective at demobilising radiosource materials especially with certain combinations of other agricultural practices.
+The particular grasses are proposed makes a significant difference.

 Phytodegradation

 The roots secrete enzymes that degrade (breakdown) organic pollutants in the soil.

-Phytodegradation (also called phytotransformation) uses plants or microorganisms to degrade organic pollutants in the soil or within the body of the plant.
-The organic compounds are broken down by enzymes that the plant roots secrete and these molecules are then taken up by the plant and released through transpiration.
-This process works best with organic contaminants like herbicides, trichloroethylene, and methyl tert-butyl ether.
+Phytodegradation (also called phytotransformation) is the use of plants to degrade organic pollutants.
+This process has been proposed to deal with herbicides, trichloroethylene, and methyl tert-butyl ether.

-Phytotransformation results in the chemical modification of environmental substances as a direct result of plant metabolism, often resulting in their inactivation, degradation (phytodegradation), or immobilization (phytostabilization).
-In the case of organic pollutants, such as pesticides, explosives, solvents, industrial chemicals, and other xenobiotic substances, certain plants, such as Cannas, render these substances non-toxic by their metabolism.
-In other cases, microorganisms living in association with plant roots may metabolize these substances in soil or water.
-These complex and recalcitrant compounds cannot be broken down to basic molecules (water, carbon-dioxide, etc.) by plant molecules, and, hence, the term phytotransformation represents a change in chemical structure without complete breakdown of the compound.